 The key word here is safety.
 We can only take the next steps into growth when we feel safe.
 Safety is the pillow that allows us open our hearts and feel the lifetime of denied and forgotten pain.
 Safety is the anchor that allows us to step onto the little boat that will carry us into the sea of our unconscious where our wisdom and guidance live.
 Safety is what allows us to step through the small crack that divides ego’s resistance and the deeper desire to step onto a path of growth.

-My new course, Break Free From Anxiety: A 9-Month Course on the Art of Living, is this safety net and the roadmap that will guide you into your next layer of growth.
-It doesn’t matter where you are on the labyrinth – at the beginning stages or years into your healing work – if you’re longing for more daily guidance, weekly support, and monthly wisdom to walk you through a deepening of your healing, I invite you to join us on this exciting and courageous journey.
+My course, Break Free From Anxiety: A 9-Month Course on the Art of Living, is this safety net and the roadmap that will guide you into your next layer of growth.
+It doesn’t matter where you are on the labyrinth – at the beginning stages or years into your healing work – if you’re longing for more daily guidance, weekly support, and monthly wisdom to walk you through a deepening of your healing, I invite you to join us on this exciting and courageous journey, which begins on September 27th, 2020

-I’m also excited to share that I’ll be offering my fourth free webinar on Monday September 16th at 6:15pm on the topic of breaking free from anxiety and my new course.
+I’m also excited to share that I’ll be offering another free webinar on Monday September 21st 6:15pm on the topic of why this is the time to break free from anxiety and my new course.
 As always, there will be ample time to ask questions and connect directly with me.
-If you’re on the fence about this course, this is a great place for you to hear more about it, learn more about me, and ask questions.
+If you’re on the fence about this course, this is a great place for you to hear more about it, have a direct experience of how I work, and ask questions.
 You can sign up here.